 ‘I’m exhausted by him.’
-Why Trump resistance 2.0 is fizzling.
+Why Trump resistance is fizzling.

 A “People’s March” up next

-Some participants in the 2017 Women’s March – which in total included more than four million people in towns and cities nationwide, making it the largest single-day protest in U.S. history – are now organizing a “People’s March” in Washington on Jan.
+Some participants in the 2017 Women’s March – which in total included more than 4 million people in towns and cities nationwide, making it the largest single-day protest in U.S. history – are now organizing a “People’s March” in Washington on Jan.
 18, two days before Mr. Trump’s second inauguration.
 But their permit application is for up to 50,000 people, far fewer than the half a million participants in 2017, when the National Mall became a sea of women wearing knitted pink hats.

 Organizers say they expect marches to happen in other cities on the same day.
 The president of the Women’s March Foundation in Los Angeles, however, has said that her organization – a separate group – doesn’t want to allocate its resources toward a large-scale protest and has no plans to mobilize for a march.
 In 2017, around 750,000 people marched to City Hall in Los Angeles.